-Residents of Sycamore, Illinois, have sued the city in a class action, alleging that the city of Sycamore created a public health crisis through decades of negligence.
-The lawsuit states that the city allowed its water system to corrode and deteriorate to where hundreds of residents now lack one of life's most basic needs: clean water.
+Residents of Sycamore, Illinois sued the city in a class action alleging that the city of Sycamore created a public health crisis through decades of negligence.
+The lawsuit states that the city allowed its water system to corrode and deteriorate to where hundreds of residents lacked one of life's most basic needs: clean water.

 SYCAMORE, ILLINOIS, WATER CRISIS EXPLAINED

-According to the lawsuit, the overwhelming stench, taste and health risks of the municipal water force residents to cook and brush their teeth with bottled water.
-They also use bottled water for drinking, and some residents have gone so far as to use disposable plates and utensils due to the city water’s shocking ability to stain clothes, dishes and more with its reported red-orange color.
-As for its odor, it allegedly smells like sewage.
-Simply showering can stink up an entire home, attorneys say.
+According to the lawsuit, the overwhelming stench, taste and health risks of the municipal water forced residents to cook and brush their teeth with bottled water.
+They also used bottled water for drinking, and some residents have gone so far as to use disposable plates and utensils due to the city water’s shocking ability to stain clothes, dishes and more with its reported red-orange color.
+As for its odor, it allegedly smelled like sewage.
+Simply showering could stink up an entire home, attorneys say.

 As the lawsuit notes, when Sycamore residents voiced concern over the safety of the city’s water in 2016, the city repeatedly replied that its water was up to Environmental Protection Agency standards and that the source of the problem was household water heaters or other home fixtures.
 This led some residents to purchase new appliances and other expensive replacement products, to no avail.
 In fact, the amount of lead in Sycamore's water supply was well beyond safe levels, and the city was aware that its system was in serious need of updating.

-Instead of responding to its residents and fixing its water system, the city of Sycamore consistently puts off maintenance.
-The mains have deteriorated to the point where large amounts of iron are present in the city’s water supply, the complaint states.
-And when iron interacts with chlorine that the city treats its water supply with, it creates waterborne bacteria, which further imperils residents’ health.
+The city of Sycamore consistently delayed maintenance.
+The mains deteriorated to the point where large amounts of iron are present in the city’s water supply, the complaint states.
+And when iron interacts with chlorine that the city treats its water supply with, it creates waterborne bacteria, which further imperiled residents’ health.